cleverpine/booty-configurations/README.md

-# pineboot-configurations
+# booty-configurations

-This repository serves as a storage for all versions, library options and configurations that PineBoot uses to set up new projects.
+This repository serves as a storage for all versions, library options and configurations that Booty uses to set up new projects.